Blockula: Modern traditions

 In Sweden and Swedish-speaking parts of Finland, to commemorate the travel of witches to Blåkulla, children dress as witches, old women and old men on Easter and go door-to-door for treats similar to the trick-or-treating tradition of halloween.
 The children sometimes present hand-made cards and other greetings.
+In the Stockholm rave and club scene, Blockula, who take inspiration from the Blockula mythologies, is one of the biggest organizers of youth rave culture.